Gödel's completeness theorem: Relationship to the incompleteness theorems

 Gödel's incompleteness theorems show that there are inherent limitations to what can be proven within any given first-order theory in mathematics.
 The "incompleteness" in their name refers to another meaning of complete (see model theory – Using the compactness and completeness theorems): A theory $T$ is complete (or decidable) if every sentence $S$ in the language of $T$ is either provable ($T\vdash S$) or disprovable ($T\vdash \neg S$).

-The first incompleteness theorem states that any $T$ which is consistent, effective and contains Robinson arithmetic ("Q") must be incomplete in this sense, by explicitly constructing a sentence $S_T$ which is demonstrably neither provable nor disprovable within $T$.
+The first incompleteness theorem states that any $T$ that is consistent, computably enumerable and contains Robinson arithmetic ("Q") must be incomplete in this sense, by explicitly constructing a sentence $S_T$ that is demonstrably neither provable nor disprovable within $T$.
 The second incompleteness theorem extends this result by showing that $S_T$ can be chosen so that it expresses the consistency of $T$ itself.

 Since $S_T$ cannot be proven in $T$, the completeness theorem implies the existence of a model of $T$ in which $S_T$ is false.
-In fact, $S_T$ is a Π_{1} sentence, i.e. it states that some finitistic property is true of all natural numbers; so if it is false, then some natural number is a counterexample.
+In fact, $S_T$ is a Π_{1} sentence, i.e. it states that some finitistic property is true of all natural numbers; so if it is false in a model, then one of the model's natural numbers is a counterexample.
 If this counterexample existed within the standard natural numbers, its existence would disprove $S_T$ within $T$; but the incompleteness theorem showed this to be impossible, so the counterexample must not be a standard number, and thus any model of $T$ in which $S_T$ is false must include non-standard numbers.

 In fact, the model of any theory containing Q obtained by the systematic construction of the arithmetical model existence theorem, is always non-standard with a non-equivalent provability predicate and a non-equivalent way to interpret its own construction, so that this construction is non-recursive (as recursive definitions would be unambiguous).

 Also, if $T$ is at least slightly stronger than Q (e.g. if it includes induction for bounded existential formulas), then Tennenbaum's theorem shows that it has no recursive non-standard models.